ncachanosky/econ-lecture-notes/content/econometrics/02_Introduction/_index.md

 First, there is no unique answer to the question of what value is the right estimation of your unknown parameters.
 This means that different people will disagree on what the right approach should be in different cases.
 And in many times there is no definite way to sort out those disagreements.

 Second, there is no unique method or *model specification* that can be used to make an estimation.
 Several regression analyses may be possible.
-Again, different people can disagreee on what the best application is, without a definite way to sort out the difference of opinion.
+Again, different people can disagree on what the best application is, without a definite way to sort out the difference of opinion.
 Your focus should be on what are the *reasonable* ways to answer your questions, not in finding the unique proper solution to an econometric problem.

-These implications mean that, even if an estimatino is obtained following strict and precise theoretical methods, the estimation output is open to interpretation.
-While regression analysis can be objective, in the sense of following a specific methods and theories, model applicaiton and interpretation is subjective.
-How to apply and read a model requires the economist intuition of what is happening behind the scences (unobservable) and what the proper reading of the outout should be.
+These implications mean that, even if an estimation is obtained following strict and precise theoretical methods, the estimation output is open to interpretation.
+While regression analysis can be objective, in the sense of following a specific methods and theories, model application and interpretation is subjective.
+How to apply and read a model requires the economist intuition of what is happening behind the scenes (unobservable) and what the proper reading of the output should be.

 Therefore, econometrics is not only a scientific application, it also an **art**, in the sense that each econometric application is driven by a subjective point of view that can vary from person to person.
-Forgetting the subjctive component of applied econometrics can make this subject harder than it has to be.
+Forgetting the subjective component of applied econometrics can make this subject harder than it has to be.

-### A word of advice: Do not confuse econometrics with economics
+### A word of advice: Econometrics is not economics (and the other way around)

 Even thouth econometrics is an important field in economics, neither econometrics is economics nor economics is econometrics.